 Fair Use Law

-Under Title 17 of the U.S. Code, copyright owners have the right to limit the use of their creative work.
-An owner has the right to distribute, reproduce, display, make derivatives, or perform the work in public.
-This right applies to both published and unpublished works fixed in a tangible medium.
-Creative works include:
+Under Title 17 of the U.S. Code, which governs copyright law, copyright owners have the right to limit the use of their creative work.

 - Motion pictures and other audiovisual productions

 - Architectural designs

 - Extemporaneous speeches

 Although copyright law does not protect facts and ideas, it does protect the author's phrasing or expression.
 Titles and slogans associated with a specific good or service are eligible for a trademark.

 Fair Uses of Copyrighted Material